BrightspaceUI/table/README.md

 ![screenshot of responsive table](test/acceptance/dumps/d2l-table/objects/wide.png)

-For further information on this and other Brightspace UI components, see the docs at [ui.developers.brightspace.com](http://ui.developers.brightspace.com).
+For further information on this and other components, refer to [The Brightspace UI Guide](https://github.com/BrightspaceUI/guide/wiki).

 ## Installation